 So if you encounter the fairies, treat them with respect.

-If you enjoyed this story, sign up below and you’ll get each new folklore post straight in your inbox!
+If you enjoyed this post, sign up below and get new folklore posts straight in your inbox!